usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

         return new_bbox
 ```

-We can use this code to greatly increase the number of images we pass to train our
+We can use this code to greatly increase the number and diversity of images to train our
 computer vision model.
 In addition, you can also add random noise to images before
 rotating, you can go crazy.